This is the story of my family's successful Sinusitis Treatment using an all natural, easy home remedy.

 For those not used to kimchi, it may have a strong taste and smell.
 We ate kimchi as a side dish, frequently with rice or mashed potatoes.
 We found that eating kimchi did not have any immediate sinus treating effect, even though it was surely good for our overall health.
 There are recipes that use cooked kimchi, but that would kill the beneficial bacteria, and so we didn't cook the kimchi.

-As in years past, we tried to avoid mass-produced highly processed foods, fast-foods, preservatives, additives, partially hydrogenated oils, and high-fructose corn syrup.
+As in years past, we tried to avoid mass-produced highly processed foods, fast-foods, preservatives, additives, partially hydrogenated oils, high-fructose corn syrup, and titanium dioxide (nanoparticles).
 I read all labels, and even avoided as much as possible "natural flavors" (What chemical is it that is being added?
 And why is it necessary?)

 The rest of life stayed the same, other than if felt great to feel healthy and not be sick with sinusitis.
 Totally fantastic!

 WHAT'S NEXT?
 It depends.
-I think that genetic analysis of the entire microbiome (microbial community) in the kimchi we've been using and eating should be the next step.The L. sakei in kimchi is found using state of the art genetic analysis (such as 16S rRNA sequencing).
+I think that genetic analysis of the entire microbiome (microbial community) in the kimchi we've been using and eating would be great.The L. sakei in kimchi is found using state of the art genetic analysis (such as 16S rRNA sequencing).
 This is a very specialized analysis that requires special equipment, and of course is very expensive.
-I've been quoted a price of over $2100. plus extra costs for one sample.
-One sample!
-I suspect that other commercial brands of kimchi (and made from cabbage) also contain L. sakei, but that is currently unknown - comparing different brands would be good to know.

 I also suspect that there are many, many people out there who would love to have inexpensive, safe, and natural ways to deal with chronic sinusitis.
 Therefore, donations are welcomed.
 Donations will be used for state of the art genetic tests (yes, the expensive ones!) of the kimchi juice microbiome, research, and results posted on this site.
 Research is needed for natural ways one can improve the sinus microbiome.
 Also, what other foods contain L. sakei?